Swedish Americans

+As a community, Swedish Americans have contributed to various aspects of American life, including politics, the arts, sciences, and business.
+They brought with them distinct cultural traditions like unique culinary practices, language, and celebrations such as Midsummer.
+These traditions are preserved by institutions such as the American Swedish Institute in Minneapolis, the American Swedish Historical Museum in Philadelphia, Chicago's Swedish American Museum, and the Gammelgården Museum in Scandia, Minnesota.

 Migration

 Colonial

 The first Swedish Americans were the settlers of New Sweden: a colony established by Queen Christina of Sweden in 1638.
 It centered around the Delaware Valley including parts of the present-day states of Delaware, New Jersey, and Pennsylvania.
 New Sweden was incorporated into New Netherland in 1655, and ceased to be an official territory of the Realm of Sweden.
 However, many Swedish and Finnish colonists remained and were allowed some political and cultural autonomy.

 A victim of one of the earliest recorded murders in North America was an immigrant from Sweden.
 In 1665, in Brooklyn, New York, Barent Jansen Blom, progenitor of the Blom/Bloom family of Brooklyn and the lower Hudson Valley, was stabbed to death by Albert Cornelis Wantenaer.

 Present day reminders of the history of New Sweden are reflected in the presence of the American Swedish Historical Museum in Philadelphia, Fort Christina State Park in Wilmington, Delaware, Governor Printz Park, and the Printzhof in Essington, Pennsylvania.